Zero Day Vulnerability: How to Defend Against Unpatched Exploits

 The term zero day vulnerability refers to a weak spot in an IT system that is discovered by hackers before the developer of the hard- or software.
 This time advantage gives bad actors the chance to develop attack strategies and carry out cyberattacks while no security patch is available.
 The name zero day refers to the fact that once manufacturers discover the issue, they have very little time (zero days) to fix it.

 The fact that there is no security patch available when zero days first become public makes the discovery of a new zero day some of the worst news imaginable for IT teams, CIOs and CISOs.
 Organizations that are affected by a newly published vulnerability need to do everything in their power to mitigate the risk.
-For example, by temporarily disabling vulnerable systems.
+For example, by temporarily disabling vulnerable systems or isolating them from other areas of the network.

 Zero Day: Difference Between Vulnerability, Exploit & Attack